fushuang001/fushuang001.github.io/_posts/2022-11-15-AWS Networking and Content Delivery.md

 - to avoid CIDR overlap
 - CloudFormation can request a CIDR block from IPAM
 ![post-VPC-IPAM-example](/assets/img/post-VPC-IPAM-example.png)

+## Reachability Analyzer
+- a configuration analysis tool that enables you to *perform connectivity testing* between a source and destination resources *inside your VPCs*
+- verify that your network cfg matches your intended connectivity
+- automate the verification of your connectivity intent as your network cfg changes

 ## Egress-Only Internet Gateway
 - for ipv6, 效果类似于 NAT-GW，VPC --> Internet 流量主动出，拒绝外部始发的流量